SWTOR-Slicers/ZG-SWTOR-Tools/README.md

 **This Blender Add-on provides with a miscellanea of tools to import, assemble, texture and improve upon Star Wars: The Old Republic's game assets.
 It grows in features as new ideas come up.
 Quality of code-wise, "this is not a place of honor": It Just (Kinda) Works™.**

-**This Add-on relies on foundational efforts by fellow slicers, such as the [.gr2 Importer Addon](https://github.com/SWTOR-Slicers/WikiPedia/wiki/ZG-SWTOR-https://github.com/SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x), which works under the hood in places, and the [Slicers GUI Tool](https://github.com/SWTOR-Slicers/WikiPedia/wiki/ZG-SWTOR-https://github.com/SWTOR-Slicers/Slicers-GUI), which allows for extracting the game assets we play with, plus game information exported by tools in [Jedipedia.net](https://https://swtor.jedipedia.net/en) and [TORCommunity.com](https://torcommunity.com/).**
+This Add-on relies on foundational efforts by fellow slicers, such as the **[.gr2 Importer Addon](https://github.com/SWTOR-Slicers/WikiPedia/wiki/ZG-SWTOR-https://github.com/SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x)**, which is invoked under the hood in places, and the **[ExtracTOR](https://github.com/SWTOR-Slicers/WikiPedia/wiki/Installing-Slicers-GUI-and-extracting-SWTOR-game-assets)**, **[Slicers GUI](https://github.com/SWTOR-Slicers/WikiPedia/wiki/ZG-SWTOR-https://github.com/SWTOR-Slicers/Slicers-GUI)**, and even ancient **TorMYP/EasyMYP** tools, which allow for extracting the game assets we play with in, to start with, plus game information exported by tools in **[Jedipedia.net](https://https://swtor.jedipedia.net/en)** and **[TORCommunity.com](https://torcommunity.com/)**.

 ### Check the [ZG SWTOR Tools' pages in our Wiki](https://github.com/SWTOR-Slicers/WikiPedia/wiki/ZG-SWTOR-Tools-Add-on) for installation instructions and each tool's user guide.